SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms: Experiments

 \subsubsection{Implementation Details}

-\methodname{} uses GPT-5 (high reasoning effort) for code generation and code review, and Qwen3-coder-plus as an alternative model.
+\methodname{} uses GPT-5 (high reasoning effort) for code generation, and Qwen3-coder-plus as an alternative model for other tasks.
 The MCTS exploration constant is $C = \sqrt{2}$, with budget $T = 500$ iterations per task.
 The MAP-Elites archive uses $7^3 = 343$ cells.
 We include the remaining iteration count in the prompt to encourage exploration of underexplored approaches in later stages, following~\cite{gao2025more}.
 Experiments are conducted on Microsoft Azure cloud infrastructure.
-The source code of \methodname{} will be made available to reviewers during the peer review process and released publicly upon acceptance.
+Our workflow for deep research and prompt updates across runs is described in \Cref{app:deep_research}.